Equivariant Graph Hierarchy-Based Neural Networks: Implementation Details

-For EGHN, on simulation dataset, we use batch size 50, and the number of clusters the same as the complexes in the dataset.
+\textbf{EGHN.} For our EGHN, on simulation dataset, we use batch size 50, and the number of clusters the same as the complexes in the dataset.
 On motion capture, we use batch size 12, and the number of clusters $K=5$ on both datasets.
 On MD dataset, we use batch size 8, and the number of clusters $K=15$.
-Table~\ref{tab:hyperparam} depicts the rest of tuned hyper-parameter configurations.
+Table~\ref{tab:hyperparam} depicts the rest of detailed hyper-parameter configurations.
+Notably, to control the computational budget of EGHN compared with the baselines, we set the maximum number of encoder/decoder layers as 4, while for the baselines we set the maximum number of layers as 8, ensuring fair comparison.
+All experiments are conducted on NVIDIA Tesla V100 GPU.